 Databricks recommends using Unity Catalog and shared access mode for most workloads.
-Limitations apply to all access mode configurations.
-This article outlines various limitations for each access mode, including additional limitations added by Unity Catalog.
+This article outlines various limitations for each access mode with Unity Catalog.
+For details on access modes, see Access modes.

 Databricks recommends using compute policies to simplify configuration options for most users.
 See Create and manage compute policies.

 No-isolation shared is a legacy access mode that does not support Unity Catalog.

 Init scripts and libraries have different support across access modes and Databricks Runtime versions.
 See Compute compatibility with libraries and init scripts.

 Single user access mode on Unity Catalog has the following limitations.
 These are in addition to the general limitations for all Unity Catalog access mode.
 See General limitations for Unity Catalog.

 To read from a view, you must have